 Katoomba area in Blue Mountains National Park

 This easy walk connects Wentworth Falls village with Blue Mountains National Park.
-Enjoy waterfalls and birdwatching as you follow Jamison Creek along this track, managed by Blue Mountains City Council.
+Enjoy waterfalls and birdwatching as you follow Jamison Creek along this track before joining walks in the park.

 - 2.4km one-way